comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 }
 ```

-in R the if expression only accept a single value, but R can't tell a or b is single-value or not(single value are just 1 element array),
+in R the "if" expression accept only a single value, but R can't tell a or b is single-value or not(single value are just 1 element array),
 so it can't verify its correctness ahead of time, you must run to this line to know if it worked or not,
-and once correctness does not mean such logic correctness!
+and once correctness does not mean such line always correctness!
-you may think it's not a big deal, just make sure a and b single element variable makes everything work,
+you may think it's not a big deal, just pass a and b as single element variable makes everything work,
 but it's not!
-R logic is array based, code may quickly changed to make a/b any length in some other places,
+R is array based, code may quickly changed to make a/b any length in some other places,
 leave this if expression invalid. and by default R also don't force crash invalid usage,
 if a and b are multi-value, R 'warning' you that only first element of array is used as condition,
 if you're also printing some other logs, such warning quickly ignored in headless execution.
 R also has options to treat these warnings as errors (crash immediately),
-but even the base function in R has such warning (sqrt(-1) produce NAN also be a warning),
+but even the base function in R has lots of such warnings (sqrt(-1) produce NAN also be a warning),
-not to mention that such warnings can came from any of used library. treat warning as error
+such warnings can also came from any of used library.
+Treat warning as error
 can help you quickly find bad usage in interactive usage, but not suitable for a headless run.

-another example of inconsistence is how zero sized array is handled, you can define a zero sized array as
+another example of inconsistency is how zero sized array is handled, you can define a zero sized array as

 ```R
 zero_sized_array = c()